-- First semester of junior year -- meet with a Graduate Faculty Director or SDS Director of Student Services to receive advising about the Early Entry program.
+- First semester of the junior year — meet with a Graduate Faculty Director or SDS Director of Student Services to receive advising about the Early Entry program.

-- Second semester of junior year -- request GRE/GMAT waiver, then complete and submit an early-entry application for graduate study to the Graduate School.
+- Second semester of the junior year — request GRE/GMAT waiver, then complete and submit an early-entry application for graduate study to the Graduate School.

-- End of senior year -- successfully complete requirements for an undergraduate degree, up to 12 hours of undergraduate coursework can be substituted with corresponding graduate courses (and these graduate courses can also be applied to the Masters degree).
+- End of the senior year — successfully complete the requirements for an undergraduate degree, up to 12 hours of undergraduate coursework can be substituted with corresponding graduate courses (and these graduate courses can also be applied to the Master’s degree).